-A history and physical exam are the most important tools for diagnosing a navicular stress fracture.
+A history and physical exam are important ways for diagnosing a navicular stress fracture.
 Physical examination will show tenderness across the top of the foot.
 Standing X-rays may reveal a fracture line.
-However, X-rays may appear normal in the early stages of the
+However, X-rays may appear normal in the early

 Risks and Complications

 The most common complication after treatment of a navicular fracture is a nonunion, or failure of the bone to heal.
 Continued pain with activity after cast removal is a sign that the bone did not heal.
-If a nonunion develops, the treatment is surgery.
+If a nonunion develops, the treatment can be surgery.

-A bone graft in the fracture site can help healing.
+This often involves using a bone graft in the fracture site can help with navicular bone healing.

 Another potential complication is the development of arthritis,

 resulting from damage to the cartilage that covers the joint connecting the navicular bone to the hindfoot (rear part of the foot).